mulesoft-catalyst/flex-gateway-dev-framework/README.md

 This repository contains a template to create a complete Custom Policy ready to be deployed on Flex Gateway.

-This template contains a set a Docker image to spin up a local Flex Gateway that containes the Custom Policy.
+This template contains a Docker image to spin up a local Flex Gateway that deploys the Custom Policy.

 ## Features